 Inquiry Now

 Ever wondered what those tiny small plastic cups are called?
 You know, the ones holding ketchup, ranch dressing, or a sample of that mystery sauce at your favorite fast-food joint?
-These miniature plastic cups actually have several names—and a surprisingly rich story behind them.
+To give you a quick answer: These miniature containers are most commonly called soufflé cups, portion cups, or simply small plastic cups with lids.

 To really get to the bottom of this, we need to split these mini marvels into two categories: ceramic and plastic.